 But, when I want a cookie with that Christmas flavor I’m grabbing for a vegan gingerbread man.

 Their aromatic spices, sweet molasses flavor, and chewy yet soft center have me baking up double batches of these irresistible, kid-approved cookies.

 Just look at that adorable little gingerbread face!

 How can you not want to bake up a batch or two and share them?!

 These vegan gingerbread cookies are easy to make and require NO chill time.
 Just follow the simple steps below.

-- Pour the remaining wet ingredients into the bowl.
+step 2.
+Pour the remaining wet ingredients into the bowl.

-- To fully bring the dough together you'll want to use your hands and gently knead it.
+step 6.
+To fully bring the dough together you'll want to use your hands and gently knead it.
 If necessary, add a bit more non-dairy milk until the dough comes together and forms a dough ball.

 Once the gingerbread cookies are fully cooled it’s time to make the icing and decorate those cute little guys.

-Decorate these vegan cookies any way you like using a piping bag and small round-shaped tip.
+Decorate these vegan cookies any way you like using a piping bag and a small round-shaped tip.
 Use your imagination and add overalls, a shirt, pants, hair, bowtie, etc.